silentHoo/docker-kubectl/README.md

   * So that your machine (e.g. build server) doesn't need `kubectl` to be installed; only Docker.
   * To avoid `kubectl config use-context` and similar to affect your build and other projects' builds.

-## Feedbacks

-Suggestions are welcome on our [GitHub issue tracker](https://github.com/wernight/docker-kubectl/issues).